mulian/global-event-bus/README.md

-# geb
+# geb (global-event-bus)
-geb (event-bus-system) is an abnormal great EventBus for Javascript Web/Node.
+geb is an abnormal great EventBus for Javascript Web/Node.

 # Info
 After implement, you could call it with `eb`.